cerezeth/weather-traffic/README.md

 todos:
 - disable today's time that has not reached
-- try catch for apis
+- visuals for both time and date to be selected
 - store location names in database instead of calling api
 - shift logic to api on the backend